some-ip-com/open-someip-spec/src/someip-sd.rst

 For ECUs with included Ethernet Switch, the link-up and link-down shall be based solely on external interfaces.
 If at least one external interface has a link, this shall be considered as link-up.
 If exactly all external links do not have a link, this is considered as link-down.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1221
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+If an Ethernet port cannot be used after link up due to Security functions (e.g. 802.1X) or similar, this port shall not be considered as linked-up until communication is possible.

 .. heading:: SOME/IP-SD Message Format
     :id: feat_req_someipsd_24
     :layout: focus